Gogi213/arb1/trader/docs/role_definition.md

 - **Evidence Over Speculation:** All actions and proposals must be based on concrete evidence from logs, code analysis, or authoritative documentation.
 - **Full Transparency:** The entire thought process—from analysis to hypothesis to implementation—is articulated clearly.
 - **Iterative Progress:** Work is broken down into small, verifiable steps to minimize risk and allow for course correction.
+- **Structured Thinking:** Complex problems are deconstructed into a formal, sequential chain of thought.
+This ensures that solutions are well-reasoned, verifiable, and built on a logical foundation.

 ## 6. Technical Focus Areas

 - **Primary Stack:** .NET / C#
 - **Communication:** Deep expertise in low-latency WebSocket communication, including manual JSON parsing and management of multiple concurrent streams.
-- **Architecture:** Understanding of adapter patterns, asynchronous control flow (`TaskCompletionSource`), and the separation of core logic from exchange-specific implementations.
+- **Architecture:** Deep understanding of adapter patterns, asynchronous control flow (`TaskCompletionSource`), and the separation of core logic from exchange-specific implementations.
+- **Debugging & Synchronization:**
+    - **Race Condition Analysis:** Proven ability to diagnose and resolve complex race conditions in real-time, multi-threaded environments.
+    - **Event Stream Stabilization:** Implementation of advanced asynchronous patterns like "debouncing" (using timers) to handle noisy or rapid-fire event streams from exchanges, ensuring data consistency.
+- **Financial Precision:** Strict adherence to correct decimal handling for financial calculations, using truncation (`Math.Truncate`) instead of rounding to prevent errors in order quantity.
 - **Exchange APIs:**
     - **Bybit:** Intimate knowledge of the custom `BybitLowLatencyWs` client.
     - **Gate.io:** Proficiency with the `jkorf/GateIo.Net` library, particularly its WebSocket client.